amolk/AGI-experiments/2024-2/README.md

 My hypothesis is that this similarity in the maps formed by SOM models and brains is merely coincidental.
 In the brain, maps are not formed based on pattern similarity, but based on how closely the patterns appear in time.
 Neighboring neurons become sensitive to consequtive patterns, not pixel similar patterns.
 It just so happens that in nature, signals change gradually.
 For example, slowing tilting head makes any visible lines slowly rotate.
 The maps are formed based on neighbors becoming sensitive consequtive patterns, and so in this case, they become sensitive to similar line angles.

 Now, couple the above hypothesis with the observation that in the contex, activation seems to progress in traveling waves and one reaches the deduction that activating neighboring neurons sequentially would trace a input trajectory, for example, represent a line rotating in clockwise or counterclockwise direction.
+Recently a similar hypothesis has been [investigated](https://www.nature.com/articles/s41467-023-39076-2).

 This is one of the core foundation of Pattern Machine - SOM neighborhood should represent input transition function.
 The idea is that this is happening at each area in the cortical area functional hierarchy.
 This means that the common cortical algorithm encodes transition function over cortical surface.